Gontar384/CARSOLD_APP/README.md

 #Google Places API
 PLACES_API_KEY=
 ```
-Then you should put path to .env file in app run configuration.
+Then you must put path to .env file in app run configuration.

 Frontend (located in /frontend)